 Depending on the case, the D.A. may be willing to reduce the charge down to misdemeanor battery.
 This carries:

-Learn about the extra penalties for using a deadly weapon in the commission of a felony (NRSR 193.165).
+Note that there are additional penalties for using a deadly weapon in the commission of a felony (such as mayhem) under NRS 193.165.

-Nevada law permits people to fight back with reasonable force if they are in immediate danger.
+Nevada law permits you to fight back in self-defense with reasonable force if you are in immediate danger.

 Example: John is walking home in Las Vegas when a stranger suddenly appears and points a gun at him.
 John responds by grabbing his own gun and shooting the stranger’s face.
 The bullet destroys his nose, causing permanent disfigurement.
 John committed no mayhem because he acted in lawful self-defense.